 Profitable bettors come from all walks of life.
 Yet, if you are in the actuarial profession, you are well ahead of the curve.
-Here’s what Dominic Cortis, an associate actuary and current researcher in the betting markets, has to say about how actuaries can make a profit as punters.
+Here’s what Dominic Cortis, an associate actuary and current researcher in the betting markets, has to say about how actuaries can make a profit as gamblers.

 What area were you working in before you started your research in sports analytics, and how did you decide to focus on the betting markets?